oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-language/custom-model/custom-model.md

     7. **Create Model**: Click *Create and train* and this will kick of the model training process.
 Wait until training is complete and Model is in *ACTIVE* state.
 Time taken to complete model training is dependent on the data set size.
 For this dataset, it takes approximately 30 minutes.

         ![](./images/active-model.png " ")
     8. **Check Work request Logs**: Optionally, you can check the model training progress.
-Navigate to Work requests under Resources on left navigation menu and click on Create model Work request and and navigate to Log messages.
+Navigate to Work requests under Resources on left navigation menu and click on Create model Work request and navigate to Log messages.
         ![](./images/work-request-navigation.png " ")
         ![](./images/work-requests.png " ")
-    9. **Review Model Metrics**: Navigate to Metrics under Resources in left navigation menu to view review model metrics.
+    9. **Review Model Metrics**: Navigate to Metrics under Resources in left navigation menu to review model metrics.
          ![](./images/txtc-metrics.png " ")

 2. **Create Endpoint and Analyze text**